Website & blogs © Louis Kraft 2013-2020

 Of course, Maid Marian and Robin Hood are based upon legend.
 I have read that Flynn’s character, Robert Lansford, in Four’s a Crowd is also based upon a real person during the early part of the 20th century.
 To date, unfortunately, I have not been able to confirm this.

 In case you aren’t aware of it, my toying around while creating blogs is in realtime in my life looking for directions that may drive the manuscript.
 How do I dig, how do I explore?
 I’m constantly on the alert for a Flynn/de Havilland connection.
 Did he smile at her, did she slap him, did he inappropriately touch her and better did she enjoy it?
-But here, I’m constantly searching for the spine of their films–the screenplays.
-Make no mistake, Warner Bros. paid their screenwriters a lot of money to create.
+But here, I’m constantly searching for the spine of their films—the screenplays.
+Make no mistake, Warner Bros. paid their screenwriters a lot of money to create them.
 These writers were constantly under high pressure to write sparkling dialogue and plots that advanced at lightning speed.
 Screenwriting is an artistic craft, but like all writing it is a collaborative effort.
 Don’t doubt this, for I know this from what seems a lifetime of seeing words printed.
 The only time wherein I can take full credit is when I speak, for then it isn’t the written word; rather it is how well I have prepared and how well I keep my concentration for I don’t know what I’m going to say until I say it.
-I’m never more alive than at these moments, … the only exception being when I’m with a special lady.
+I’m never more alive than at these times, … the only exception being when I’m with a special lady.

 We all need that “one perfect day.”